Fito & Fitipaldis

-Fito & Fitipaldis (/es/) is a Spanish rock band, formed in 1998.
-It was created by Fito Cabrales with the intention of publishing songs which were not in the style of his other band, Platero y Tú.
-Its style is a mix of rock, soul, swing, and other genres.
-By October 2014 the band's sales had surpassed 1,600,000 discs.
+Fito & Fitipaldis, also known in Spanish as Fito y Fitipaldis (/es/), is a Spanish rock band, formed in 1997 by vocalist and guitarist Fito Cabrales.
+Initially emerging as a side project that Cabrales decided to continue after the breakup of his previous band, Platero y Tú, the band was created with the intention of publishing songs which were not in the style of Platero y Tú.
+The band's musical style is a mix of many genres, such as rock, soul, and swing.
+The band's sales led to the group receiving a Diamond Disc for selling over a million albums in October 2007.
+By October 2014, the band's sales had surpassed 1,600,000 discs.